 Use this clause to specify proprietary doors to be fitted into frames specified elsewhere in this section (e.g. clause 330) or in another section (e.g. L10).
-Specify metal or composite doorsets in clause 480
+Specify metal or composite doorsets in clause 480.

-Clause heading: Insert location and material, e.g.

-TO MAIN ENTRANCE - ALUMINIUM
+For guidance on inclusive access, see general guidance 6.
+Clause heading: Insert location and material, e.g. TO MAIN ENTRANCE - ALUMINIUM